dubverse-ai/rvc-data-prep/README.md

 ## License
-RVC Data Prep is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+RVC Data Prep is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 *Disclaimer: This repo is not affiliated with YouTube, Facebook AI Research, or Pyannote.
 All trademarks referred to are the property of their respective owners.*